 |Sony A7S II (⇒ lft | rgt)||Full Frame||12.0||4240||2832||4K/30p||23.6||13.3||2993||85|

 |Sony A7R (⇒ lft | rgt)||Full Frame||36.2||7360||4912||1080/60p||25.6||14.1||2746||95|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The A7 II indeed provides for movie recording, while the A850 does not.
 The highest resolution format that the A7 II can use is 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7 II has an electronic viewfinder (2400k dots), while the A850 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The table below summarizes some of the other core capabilities of the Sony A850 and Sony A7 II in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Sony A850 and Sony A7 II along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A850 (⇒ rgt)||optical||YES||3.0||922||fixed||no||8000||3.0||no||YES|

 |Panasonic GH5 (⇒ lft | rgt)||3680||no||3.2||1620||swivel||YES||8000||12.0||no||YES|